LavanyaMuraleedharan/Exercise-07-Multiplexer-and-De-multiplexer/README.md

 ### PROGRAM
 ```
-Program for flipflops  and verify its truth table in quartus using Verilog programming.
+Program to verify multiplexer and demultiplexer using verilog programming
 Developed by: Lavanya M
 RegisterNumber: 212222110021
 ```